All Episodes

 I'm not a shrink.

-So secondhand smoke, they're gonna get rid of all cigarettes, all pipes, all the cigars in public places.
+They're going to get rid of all cigarettes, all pipes, all the cigars in public places.

 King County's rationale for adding e-cigarettes is a little different.

-E-cigarettes from which users inhale vaporized nicotine, don't emit smoke.
+E-cigarettes, from which users inhale vaporized nicotine, don't emit smoke.

 They produce water vapor.